-Product recalls or withdrawals arising as a result of real or perceived product quality or other product related issues, whether initiated on a voluntary basis or otherwise, can result in a range of adverse consequences to the Group, including lost sales, the requirement to hold increased inventories of substitute products, damaged relationships with regulators, loss of market share to competitors, adverse publicity and reputational harm, in addition to the direct costs of implementing any recall.
-Furthermore, such product quality or other product related issues also expose the Group to a significant risk of litigation, particularly product liability claims, and regulatory action (see Risks related to litigation, disputes and regulatory investigations from page 208).
+Furthermore, the Group periodically upgrades its IT Systems or adopts new technologies.
+If such an upgrade or new Product recalls or withdrawals arising as a result of real or technology does not function as designed, does not go as perceived product quality or other product related issues, planned or increases the Group's exposure to a cyber-attack or whether initiated on a voluntary basis or otherwise, can result cyber incident, it may adversely impact the Group's business, in a range of adverse consequences to the Group, including including its ability to ship products to customers, issue invoices lost sales, the requirement to hold increased inventories of and process payments or order raw and packaging materials. substitute products, damaged relationships with regulators, If the Group were to suffer a significant loss or disclosure of loss of market share to competitors, adverse publicity and confidential business or stakeholder information as a result of a reputational harm, in addition to the direct costs of implementing breach of its IT Systems, including those of third-party service any recall.
+Furthermore, such product quality or other product providers with whom it has contracted, or otherwise, the Group related issues also expose the Group to a significant risk of may suffer reputational, competitive and/or business harm, incur litigation, particularly product liability claims, and regulatory action (see Risks related to litigation, disputes and regulatory investigations from page 208).